zchee/golang-wiki/MinimumRequirements.md

 ### Linux

-Kernel version 2.6.23 or later.
+Kernel version 2.6.23 or later. [_This depends on architecture though, we need to have specific builder for this._]

 We don't support CentOS 5.
-Kernel is too old.
+Kernel is too old (2.6.18).

 ### Windows